dmorse/pscfpp/README.md

 ```
 pscf_1d -p param -c command -e
 ```
-where the string "param" denotes the name of a parameter file, and "command" denotes the name of a command file.
+Here, the string "param" denotes the name of a parameter file, and "command" denotes the name of a command file.
 The -p and -c options are required.

-The "-e" command line option in the above example is optional but recommended.
+The "-e" command line option in the above example is optional, but recommended.
 This option causes the program to "echo" the parameter file to standard output as this file is being processed.
 Use of this option makes it easier to debug failures that arise from syntax errors in the parameter file.

 **pscf_rpc and pscf_rpg** : The command line interfaces for the pscf_rpc and
 pscf_rpg programs take the same required and optional elements as pscf_1d, but also require a value for the dimension of space as an additional parameter.
-This is an integer parameter of the -d option that must have a value 1, 2 or 3, which specifies the number of coordinates along which the structure is periodic.
+This is an integer parameter of the -d option that must have a value 1, 2 or 3.
+This parameter specifies the number of coordinates along which the structure is periodic.
 The usual syntax for invoking pscf_rpc for an SCFT calculation of a three dimensionally periodic structure (e.g., a network structure or a 3D arrangement of spheres), while also using the -e option, is thus
 ```
 pscf_rpc -d 3 -p param -c command -e
 ```